ibressler/dfmon/README.md

 someone dislikes Qt.
 Additionally, the backend could be licensed 'more free', if there is interest.

-Copyright (c) 2010 by Ingo Bressler
+Copyright (c) 2011 by Ingo Breßler

 This is Free Software distributed under the terms of the GPL license.
 See the COPYING file for license rights and limitations.